 Keilwerth brass serial numbers

-There are serial number lists of Keilwerth saxophones around but there is no such thing for their brass instruments.
-Below you'll find a list of instruments and numbers that were traded through Ebay, Quoka and such, with information added from sites like Trompetenforum.de (where Brigantiumjazz triggered me to make this list), Trumpetherald.com, Trumpetmaster.com, Horn-u-copia and the Yorkmaster public pictures at Yahoo.
+There are serial number lists of Keilwerth saxophones around but there was no such thing for their brass instruments.
+On these pages you'll find a list of instruments and numbers that were traded through Ebay, Quoka and such, information provided by owners of Keilwerth brass instruments, with information added from sites like Trompetenforum.de (where Brigantiumjazz triggered me to make this list), Trumpetherald.com, Trumpetmaster.com, Horn-u-copia and the Yorkmaster public pictures at Yahoo.
 There seems to be no relation whatsoever between the serial numbers of Keilwerth saxophones and their brass instrument serial numbers.

-The serial number list of brass instruments has more than 500 entries, that's maybe 1 percent of Keilwerth brass production.
-It shows a fairly continuous serie up to number 30658, with a few examples of every 1000.
+The serial number list of brass instruments has almost 700 entries, that's maybe 1 percent of Keilwerth brass production.
+It shows a fairly continuous serie up to number 30658, with dozens per thousands in the first 10.000, and a little less per thousand in the next range.
 Then, after a few incidental Tonekings, new models show up, like the 2000 and 3000 series and the Student.
-The jump, first to the 100.xxx range, with mostly 'Student' instruments and then to the 200.xxx range with the 'De Luxe 2000' and 'Super de Luxe 2000' models could originate in other makers providing the instruments, as stated above.
+The jump, first to the 100.xxx range, with mostly 'Student' instruments and then to the 200.xxx range with the 'De Luxe 2000' and 'Super de Luxe 2000' models must originate in other makers providing the instruments.
 Here the gaps between the numbers are much larger.
-That's probably because they are part of a serial number list that includes the makers 'own' instruments as well as other stencils.
-And maybe also because these are newer and still with their original owners, so they down't show up on Ebay and other sites?
+That's probably because they are part of a serial number list that includes the makers 'own' instruments (and maybe other stencils by the same maker).
+And maybe also because these are newer and more of them are still with their original owners, so they down't show up on Ebay and other sites?

 There also are quite a few Keilwerth trumpets and trombones listed without a serial number.
 They stand for a few thousand Keilwerth instrument of what I think is their earliest production.